-Reach for the Bowl of Sugar
+#3 – Reach for the bowl of sugar.

-While you may feel like you’re the only one making an effort in adopting green office habits, remember that every little bit counts toward keeping our planet healthier – and, if your colleagues see you staying green at the office, they may be inspired to follow your lead.
+While you may feel like you’re the only one making an effort in adopting green office habits, remember that every little bit counts toward keeping our planet healthier.
+And, if your colleagues see you staying green at work, they may be inspired to follow your lead.